lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 }
 ```

 `appendSection` transforms the input `TransactionModel`s to an output stream defined by the `TransactionListTransformerOutput` protocol.
-Given the requirement that the input streams come from two different sources, a `TransactionModel` could also be an abstract protocol, representing two different concrete models.
+Given the requirement that the input streams come from two different sources, a `TransactionModel` could also be implemented as an abstract protocol, representing two different concrete models.

-The transformer assumes that the transactions are ordered by date.
+The transformer assumes that the transactions are sorted by date.
 The code is organized so that

 1. the input is a stream of transactions terminated by `nil`
 2. there is an iteration for each Date.
-3. within the Date iteration there is an iteration for each Detail having the same date.
+3. within the Date iteration there is an iteration for each Detail that has the same date.
 4. at the appropriate times, rows are appended to the output stream

 The first point is implemented by this idiom: